Bill Spencer Jr.: Storylines

 At Brooke and Ridge's wedding, Carter, finds a poem he thinks represents Ridge and Brooke's relationship which happened to be Ridge and Katie's favorite poem, "Love's Philosophy".
 Katie and Ridge make eye contact with each other, and Katie faints, causing the wedding to be cancelled.
 To keep her mind off of her aborted wedding, Brooke decides to go with Hope on a business trip to Paris.
 After they come back, Katie tells Brooke she has feelings for Ridge and as Brooke is shocked, Ridge appears and agrees with Katie.
 Brooke then thinks it is cute that Katie has this "crush" but gets furious when Ridge claims they have true feelings.
 After Ridge leaves, Brooke and Katie argue about the situation and Brooke goes to Donna to talk.
 Donna tells her to go after Ridge however, Brooke fails to win back Ridge, as he left her to have sex with Katie.
 Bill later comes by and tells Brooke to let Ridge and Katie stay together, and asks her for another chance at them being together.
 On the day of Ridge and Brooke's wedding, Bill gets drunk and ends up sleeping with Quinn.

+Reception

+In 2020, Candace Young from Soaps She Knows put Bill on her list of the hottest soap opera villains, saying that "'Dollar' Bill Spencer may be known for his plotting and controlling behavior, and he has ruined dreams and even attempted murder, but he remains a stylish piece of eye-candy.
+Plus, we hear he's a stallion in the bedroom."
+In 2022, Charlie Mason from Soaps She Knows placed Bill 6th on his ranked list of The Bold and the Beautiful's Best of the Best Characters Ever, commenting that "The Young and the Restless' loss was most definitely The Bold and the Beautiful's gain when Don Diamont was killed off as Brad, thus freeing him up to bring to life a playboy who's since become one of soapdom's most infamous."
+Mason and Richard Simms named Bill as the "Most Ruined Character" of 2022, saying "What does Bold & Beautiful want us to think of Bill after, in a matter of minutes, he begged Brooke, then Katie to take him back?
+"Pathetic" is a very new and different look for the onetime power player."
+Jack Phillips from The List believed that Bill being surprisingly understanding of Karen's coming out and relationship with Danielle Spencer (Crystal Chappell) marked "a significant evolution in his character".